dtcc-platform/dtcc-builder/README.md

 DTCC Builder provides functionality for building city models for DTCC Platform.

-This project is part the
+This project is part of the
 [Digital Twin Platform (DTCC Platform)](https://github.com/dtcc-platform/) developed at the
 [Digital Twin Cities Centre](https://dtcc.chalmers.se/)